iHanjra/module-three-study-guide/04-react-state.md

 ## Don't change state directly

 - Why is it important to update the state using the helper functions provided by hooks rather than what we've grown used to in Vanilla JS?
+The state would not update and React would not show the change in the dom

 ```js
 // You may find yourself tempted to do this: